SukwonYun/LTE4G/README.md

 for each balanced subset, we adopt knowledge distillation to obtain two class-wise students, i.e., Head class student and Tail class stu- dent, each of which is responsible for classifying nodes in the head classes and tail classes, respectively.
-To determine whether each test node belongs to Head class or Tail class at the inference stage, we devise a class prototype-based inference that assigns each test node to either Head class or Tail class based on its similarity with class prototypes.
 We demonstrate that **LTE4G** outperforms a wide range of state-of-the-art methods in node classification evaluated on both manual and natural imbalanced graphs.